We hope you’ve learned a lot from the last few videos we’ve shared…

-Does weight loss surgery increase the risk for alcohol abuse?
+Does weight loss surgery increase the risk of alcohol abuse?

 There is a small group of patients after weight loss surgery who have a problem with alcohol abuse.
 Most of those people, but not all, already had experiences with alcohol abuse before surgery.

-Does weight loss surgery increase the risk for suicide?
+Does weight loss surgery increase the risk of suicide?